 i Ship arrest

-The arrest of a vessel may be based upon a maritime lien, a ship mortgage, a provisional attachment order or general civil enforcement of a settled claim that has been proven by, for instance, a judicial settlement agreement or a final and binding judgment.
+Japan has not ratified either the 1952 International Convention Relating to the Arrest of Sea-going Ships (the 1952 Arrest Convention) or the 1999 International Convention on the Arrest of Ships (the 1999 Arrest Convention); thus, a vessel arrest is carried out under the domestic laws of Japan.
+Under Japanese law, creditors may arrest vessels on a lien, a ship mortgage, a provisional attachment order or general civil enforcement of a settled claim that has been proven by, for instance, a judicial settlement agreement or a final and binding judgment.

-- a claim pertaining to the damage caused by oil pollution resulting from the spill or discharge of oil from a tanker.46 Maritime liens are superior to ship mortgagees and other creditors.
+In addition, a claim subject to a limitation held in accordance with the Limitation of Liability Act37 and a claim pertaining to the damage caused by oil pollution resulting from the spill or discharge of oil from a tanker38 are also covered by a statutory lien.

 ii Court orders for sale of a vessel

-The arrest of a vessel based upon a maritime lien, ship mortgage or general civil enforcement is commenced by a court order as part of the compulsory judicial auction procedure.47 This means that private sale is not allowed in these procedures.
-Therefore, if the arresting party wishes to hold a private sale, this is only possible if the vessel is sold immediately after the arresting party withdraws its petition.
+The arrest of a vessel based on a lien, ship mortgage or general civil enforcement is commenced by a court order as part of the compulsory judicial auction procedure.39 This means that private sale is not allowed in these procedures.

 ii Port state control